awesomelena/kvm-hypervisor/README.md

 ## Design notes

-A few decisions worth calling out, since they're what the implementation is actually about:

 - **One general-purpose guest image.** `guest.img` learns whether it is the writer or a reader by asking the hypervisor on its first interrupt, so the same binary serves either role.
 Running three VMs instead of two is a change